 Here’s a mind-blowing statistic; well over 100 different ginsenosides exist.[ix]
 The major ones are designated Ginsenoside Ro, Rb(1), Rb(2), Rc, etc. All are extracted from the rhizome (root) of the ginseng plant.

-You’ll notice if you’ve reviewed any of the other nootropics listed on NootropicsExpert.com that we usually include a diagram of the active chemical compound in that nootropic.
+You’ll notice if you’ve reviewed any of the other nootropics listed on NootropicsExpert.com that I usually include a diagram of the active chemical compound in that nootropic.

-In this case we’re not including the diagram because each compound extracted from ginsenoside is different.
+In this case I’m not including the diagram because each compound extracted from ginsenoside is different.
 And there are dozens of them.

 Each ginsenoside has a unique effect in your body and brain.
 And is often even metabolized differently in your digestive system.